RULES

 II.
 REQUIREMENTS FOR A TEAM

-As stated in Section IX of the CALTA Charter:
+As stated in the CALTA Charter:

 III.
 MEMBERSHIP DUES